I Ching Oracle Result: Transformation from Hexagram 6 with Changing Lines 1, 3, 4, 5 to Hexagram 26

 (Tiān yǔ shuǐ wéi xíng, sòng.
 Jūn zǐ yǐ zuò shì móu shǐ.)

-"Heaven and water move in contrary directions: this is conflict.
-The superior person, in taking up affairs, considers the beginning."
+"Heaven and water move in opposite directions: conflict.
+The superior person considers the beginning of affairs."

 The image shows two movements that do not align, making friction inevitable.
 Conflict often begins not at the moment of open dispute, but much earlier, in mismatched intentions and directions.